th28/KivaDict/README.md

 # KivaDict
-An open source Finnish dictionary for Android.
+An open source, ad-free Finnish dictionary for Android.